mcvanderbilt/Preventable-Asthma-Hospitalizations/README.md

 # Targeting Reduced Asthma Hospitalizations through Geospatial Statistics
 ## Secondary Research of Preventable Asthma Hospitalizations
-#### A Thesis Submitted to the Graduate Faculty of the National University, School of Engineering & Computing in partial fulfillment of the requirements for the degree of Masters of Science in Business Analytics
+#### A Thesis Submitted to the Graduate Faculty of the National University, Schools of Businesss & Management and Engineering & Computing in partial fulfillment of the requirements for the degree of Masters of Science in Business Analytics
+*See [Project Wiki](wiki) for complete details.*
 Prepared by **Matthew C. Vanderbilt**
 MSBA Candidate & NU Scholar, National University
 Director of Fiscal Affairs, Department of Medicine, UC San Diego School of Medicine
 [MatthewVanderbilt.com](https://matthewvanderbilt.com) | [GitHub](https://github.com/mcvanderbilt) | [LinkedIn](https://linkedin.com/in/vanderbilt)

-## Objective
-The objective of this study was to statistically evaluate the association of potentially-preventable asthma hospitalizations and distance from primary-care facility, controlling for demographic and socioeconomic factors.

-*See [Project Wiki](wiki) for complete details.*

-## Author
-* **Matthew C. Vanderbilt** - *Initial work* - [mcvanderbilt](https://github.com/mcvanderbilt)

 ## License
 This code is licensed under GNU General Public License Version 3 - see the [LICENSE.md](LICENSE.md) file for details.